leptos-modal

 Where:

-• Input is dynamic data typically not known until the modal's opening is triggered (in our example it would be the user to delete).
-Should satisfy Clone + Send + Sync + 'static
+• Input is dynamic data you don't know until the modal opens (here, the user to delete).
+Must satisfy Clone + Send + Sync + 'static.

-• Context is something constant, passed to the modal on registration and thus not changeable (eg. a function responsible for user deletion).
-Should satisfy Clone + Copy + Send + Sync + 'static
+• Context is something constant, passed in once on registration and not changeable after (here, the function that does the deleting).
+Must satisfy Clone + Copy + Send + Sync + 'static.

 RUST